Adaptation Approaches for Nearest Neighbor Language Models: Introduction

-\item Adaptation of the non-parametric $\kNN$: As an efficient alternative to reconstructing the pretraining datastore with domain-adapted representations, we formulate $\kNN$ adaptation as learning a domain-specific neighborhood scoring function (i.e. a Rescorer).
+\item Adaptation of the non-parametric $\kNN$: As a memory-efficient alternative to reconstructing the pretraining datastore with domain-adapted representations, we formulate $\kNN$ adaptation as learning a domain-specific neighborhood scoring function (i.e. a \textbf{Rescorer}).
 This proposed Rescorer is trained to assign optimal weights to each retrieved neighbor for a given domain.
-We also consider expanding our neighborhood retrieval to include an additional datastore created purely from the target domain.
-Relative to the pretraining datastore, this step also increases the memory footprint by an incremental amount. \end{enumerate} In line with previous works, we focus our experiments solely on the core Language Modeling task of next-word prediction (\citealp{khandelwal2019generalization}; \citealp{yogatama2021adaptive}).
+We also consider expanding our neighborhood retrieval to include an additional datastore referred to as the \textbf{adaptation datastore}, created purely from the target domain.
+Relative to the pretraining datastore, the addition of the adaptation datastore further increases the memory footprint by an incremental amount. \end{enumerate} In line with previous works, we focus our experiments solely on the core Language Modeling task of next-word prediction (\citealp{khandelwal2019generalization}; \citealp{yogatama2021adaptive}).
 Results on seven adaptation domains ranging from science and books, to conversational text, demonstrate that our component-level strategies consistently improve over respective parametric and semi-parametric baselines, and produce even better results when combined together.
 Specifically, we find that adaptation of the parametric component increases recall of ground-truth labels found in the retrieved neighbors.
 We also confirm that the large-scale pretraining datastore contains relevant information for adaptation domains, via its performance edge over models that exclude it.
-Finally, expanding the nearest neighborhood search to include terms from a second adaptation-only datastore, contributes to the best overall performing strategy. \Cref{fig:introduction} demonstrates the overall approach using Wikipedia and US News as an example pretraining and adaptation domain respectively.
+Finally, we observe that expanding the nearest neighbor search to include elements from the adaptation datastore contributes to the best overall performing strategy. \Cref{fig:introduction} demonstrates the overall approach using Wikipedia and US News as example pretraining and adaptation domains, respectively.